 Card Selection

-A pack has a 1 in 2,000 chance (0.05%) to be a Rare pack containing only and cards.
+A pack has a 1 in 2,000 chance (0.05%) to be a Rare pack containing only

 The following applies to regular packs with 5 cards:

 - A booster pack is broken down in terms of probabilities into the first three cards, the fourth card, and the fifth card.
-The first three cards in your pack are ALWAYS rares.
+The first three cards in your pack are ALWAYS commons.
 The higher rarities are distributed among the 4th and 5th slots.

 - Please note that the content of a pack can be shuffled: if you open a or even a card in the first position, it means that the fourth or fifth card was shuffled to the first spot.